100-4X, 100-15X & 100-6X, and PRS-15 Service

 Replacing 100-15X Clamp

-3. Use a small punch to drive the pin out from the center of the body pivot.
-Spring at end of main clamp screw will be loose.
+- Use a small punch to drive the pin out from the center of the body pivot.
+Spring at the end of the main clamp screw will be loose.
 Use care not to lose spring.

-4. Remove body pivot from old clamp and install in new clamp.
+- Remove body pivot from the old clamp and install into the new clamp.

 Replacing Main Clamp Screw on PRS-15